pfdubois/BridgeBidding/source/Advanced2Suited.rst

 ----------------------

 .. index::
-   pair: convention; Top and Bottom single:two-suited bids
+   pair: convention; Top and Bottom Cue Bid
+   single: two-suited bids; Top and Bottom Cue Bid

 Top and Bottom is another replacement for Michael's Cue Bid.
 The cue bid shows the highest and lowest unbid suits.
 For example, 1♥ – (2♥) shows spades and clubs.
 Knowing both